faustoFF/laravel-contextify/README.md

 ### Console Commands

-If you wants to add contextual logging in to console commands, you can use `Faustoff\Loggable\Console\Loggable` trait.
-It extends common `Faustoff\Loggable\Loggable` by writing logs to console output (terminal).
+If you wants to add contextual logging in to console commands, you can use `Faustoff\Contextify\Console\Loggable` trait.
+It extends common `Faustoff\Contextify\Loggable` by writing logs to console output (terminal).

 ```php
 <?php